amrography/key-bindings-to-md/README.md

-# VScode Key Bindings to markdown
+# vscode Key Bindings to markdown extension

 Generate you key bindings list to markdown file